🚀 Get 25% off your first month on any plan! Use code MINT at checkout 🚀

 How to Install a Custom Modpack via FTP

-Guide: How to Install a Custom Modpack via FTP
+Guide: How to Upload Your Custom Modpack via FTP

 🚀 Launch Your Unlimited RAM Minecraft Server - Just $9.99/mo!